Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Jakob.md

 ### 2025-05-30 - Moving to task 9
 Found a walkthrough for task 9, somewhat helpful for my understanding.
 Pwntools is a help and can probably be used a lot in this project.

+### 2025-06-02 - Copying code, adding to presentation
+Copied some TryHackMe code by Elias's request, added new knowledge into my presentation.